An identification system based on the explicit isomorphism problem: Preliminaries

 \subsection{Theoretical background}

-In this subsection we give a brief overview of the theoretical results needed for the descriptions of our protocols.
+In this subsection we give a brief overview of the theoretical results needed for the description of our protocol.
+The reader is referred to \cite[Chapter 12]{Pi} on facts about central simple algebras.

-\begin{definition} An associative algebra $\A$ over a field $K$ is simple if it has no nontrivial two-sided ideals. \end{definition}

-It is a well-know theorem of Artin that every finite dimensional algebra over a field $K$ is isomorphic to a full matrix algebra over some division algebra whose center is an extension of $K$. \begin{definition} A simple algebra $\A$ is called central simple over $K$ if its center is exactly $K$. \end{definition}

-The tensor product of two finite-dimensional central simple $K$-algebras is again a central simple $K$-algebra.
-Two central simple algebras over $K$ are Brauer equivalent if their underlying division algebras are isomorphic (note that by Artin's theorem a central simple algebra is a full matrix algebra over a division algebra).
-Equivalence classes of central simple algebras form a group under the tensor product, called the Brauer group of the field $K$.
+\begin{definition}[\cite{Pi}, p.44] A nonzero associative algebra $\A$ over a field $\mathbb{K}$ is simple if it has no nontrivial two-sided ideals. \end{definition} It is a well-known theorem of Wedderburn that every finite dimensional simple algebra over a field $\mathbb{K}$ is isomorphic to a full matrix algebra over some division algebra whose center is an extension of $\mathbb{K}$. \begin{definition}[\cite{Pi}, p.224] A simple algebra $\A$ is called central simple over $\mathbb{K}$ if its center is exactly $\mathbb{K}$. \end{definition} The tensor product of two finite-dimensional central simple $\mathbb{K}$-algebras is again a central simple $\mathbb{K}$-algebra.
+Two central simple algebras over $\mathbb{K}$ are Brauer equivalent if their underlying division algebras are isomorphic (note that by Wedderburn's theorem, a central simple algebra is a full matrix algebra over a division algebra).
+Equivalence classes of central simple algebras form a group under the tensor product, called the Brauer group of the field $\mathbb{K}$.
 This implies that in order to understand central simple algebras over a fixed field one has to understand the division algebras over that field.